typinghare/pocket-lang/docs/idea.md

 Some pioneers have answered this question.
 There are three kinds of structure: statement, expression, and literal.

 Literal is the simplest. `0`, `10`, `3`, `2`, and `1` are literals in the above sample, and they are all integer types.
-Notice that we should specify the type of literals for the next semantic analysis.
+Notice that we should specify the basicDataType of literals for the next semantic analysis.
 However, we don't have to parse their value, just keep them as lexemes.

 An expression is a combination of values and functions that are combined and interpreted by the compiler to create a new value.
 The key phrase is "new value".
 That means an expression is always accompanied by a new value.
 The simplest expression is a literal, such as `0` on line 2 and `10` on line 3. `i * 2 + 1` is a more complex expression, which contains two binary operators.